- Oracle is a dominant database vendor, but Oracle is set to lose out in database growth and IaaS growth in the future.

 This whole thing with Oracle being able to charge so much for their database for such long periods so long is odd.

-Frequently customers say Oracle is their least liked vendor, and yet they have this leverage over their customers for so long while there are so many good options available.
+Frequently customers say Oracle is their least liked vendor, yet they have this leverage over their customers for so long while there are so many good options available.
 The old argument was MySQL was not heavy duty enough, but now PostgresSQL brings scale and performance.
 MariaDB has built-in cloud features that 12c does not have.